OmarAshraf-02/OmarAshraf-02/README.md

 - I’m interested in Computer Science and have experience with Object Oriented Programming and Java in particular
-- I’m currently learning Machine Learning and focusing on OOP in Java
+- I’m currently learning Python and Machine Learning

 <!---
 OmarAshraf-02/OmarAshraf-02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.